 Here's one example of how it might go:

-• Teething pain](https://www.thebump.com/a/teething-symptoms-and-remedies)?
+- Teething pain?
 Let your 16-month-old snack on frozen peas—they feel good on gums and are surprisingly yummy, not to mention healthy.

-• Help your 16-month-old toddler develop their language skills by describing what they’re doing.
+- Help your 16-month-old toddler develop their language skills by describing what they’re doing.
 Say things like, “I see you’re driving that truck under the bridge” or “look how carefully you’re putting your toys back into the box.”
 This helps them understand how words and actions go together.
+Also help by encouraging them to say what they want.
+Ask your child, “Do you want a banana or an apple for a snack?”.

 Your 16-month-old is the life of the party.
 They have strong emotions and let you know it.
 Lead by example; try to keep your cool when tantrums start and show positive reinforcement when they do a good job.
 This stage is full of excitement and exhaustion.
 You’ve got this!